mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Introduction

-Humans are exposed to a complex mixture of chemicals as part of our daily lives.
+Furthermore, power calculation should be based on the intended inference model, which aligns with the analysis goals.
+Exposure mixture studies are almost always observational in nature due to ethical constraints in exposing subjects to potentially harmful chemicals.
+Researchers then use regression methods to parse out associations between chemical mixtures and health outcomes of interest.
 Statistical models for mixtures aim to achieve several goals, including but not limited to: (1) identifying individual chemicals critical to the health outcome of interest; (2) estimating the health effects of individual (or combinations of) chemicals in the presence of multicollinearity; and (3) examining synergistic interactions between chemicals \citep{sun-review}.
 Several challenges are associated with these goals, and no single approach is best at addressing all of them.
-For instance, regularized multiple regression with main effects and interactions can examine synergistic effects but tend to be limited to pairwise interactions \citep{bienlasso, limlasso}.
+For instance, regularized multiple regression with main effects and interactions can identify critical chemicals, and examine synergistic effects, but tend to be limited to pairwise interactions \citep{bienlasso, limlasso}.
 Kernel-based regressions can account for high-order interactions and nonlinear effects but tend to not scale well with the number of chemicals or observations \citep{hamra-review}.
-Many models incorporate factor analysis or Bayesian model selection to deal with multicollinearity \citep{sun-review, mixselect, fin}.
-The choice of the model depends on the goal of analysis and characteristics of the dataset: the dimensionality of the mixtures, the degree of multicollinearity, the sample size, and the hypothesized associations between mixtures and the outcome of interest \citep{sun-review}.
-Thus, it is beneficial to be able to conduct power analysis for different combinations of hypothesized effects and statistical models, while accounting for the degree of multicollinearity in the predictors.
+Many models incorporate factor analysis for dimensionality reduction to deal with multicollinearity \citep{sun-review, mixselect, fin}.
+The choice of the model depends on the goal of analysis and characteristics of the data set \citep{sun-review}.
+Therefore, power analysis should be conducted for the specific method used in the analysis.
+MC simulation enables power calculation for different combinations of hypothesized exposure-response relationships and inference models.